You are here

 TUPortal is the online system at Temple University that allows you to view your course schedule, access TUPay to view and pay your bill, update your address information, and access all other Temple online systems.

-Visit www.temple.edu/bursar for the most up-to-date tuition and fee information.
+Visit the Bursar’s Office for the most up-to-date tuition and fee information.
 In addition to tuition, estimate approximately $7,500 per semester for living expenses (housing and food) and $2,750 per semester for travel, books, and other personal expenses.

 All international students are charged a $178.50 international student fee per semester (subject to change).
-Select courses also include additional fees.
+Select courses also include additional fees, such as art courses that require materials or other courses that include field trips.
 In addition, all international students are required to enroll in health insurance while they are in the US.
 Cost varies by plan.

 Because email is the official means of communication for Temple University, the university only issues electronic bills (e-bills) for currently registered students.
 We do not mail paper bills, but instead send notifications to your official Temple email account.
 You can view your bills in TUPay through your TUPortal.